 The Ice House, Co.
 Mayo

-The Ice House has added several vegan options to their already extensive and creative vegetarian menu, such as a Superfood mixed salad with mixed beans, cashews, almonds, sweet potato, carrot, beetroot and mixed seeds, and, f you’re looking for something more indulgent - a Mixed bean and coriander burger, served with skinny fries.
+The Ice House has added several vegan options to their already extensive and creative vegetarian menu, such as mixed bean cassoulet with chicory and vegan feta; risotto, courgette and pea purée, organic chard, confit tomato and toasted pine kernels.
+If you’re looking for something a little indulgent, feast on their rhubarb fool with gingernut crumb.

 The Wineport, Co.
 Westmeath

 The Wineport, located on the banks of Lough Ree in Co.
-Westmeath, have also added some vegan options to their menus., including a Risotto with garden peas and vegetable crisp, and Sautéed winter greens with bulgar wheat and cashew nuts, chilli and ginger dressing.
-Their offering changes according to what's in season and the time of year.
-So we can look forward to many more delicious dishes as the seasons change.
+Westmeath, have also added some vegan options to their menus including a sweet potato, spinach and chickpea curry, served with basmati rice, rosemary and thyme flatbread.
+Their offering changes according to what's in season and the time of year, so we can look forward to many more delicious dishes as the seasons change.

 The Merrion Hotel, Dublin